Search

 Man looking into the distance

-Multi-year guaranteed annuities (MYGAs) and certificates of deposit (CDs) are two solutions that help protect your money while building it at the same time.
-Neither one is tied to market performance, so both can offer competitive yields.
+Multi-year guaranteed annuities (MYGAs) and certificates of deposit (CDs) are two solutions that help protect your money while providing the opportunity to build returns at the same time.
+Neither a MYGA or CD is tied to market performance, but both can offer competitive yields.

 What is a multi-year guaranteed annuity?